pandas-dev/pandas/doc/source/computation.rst

 An expanding window statistic will be more stable (and less responsive) than its rolling window counterpart as the increasing window size decreases the relative impact of an individual data point.
-As an example, here is the :func:`expanding_mean` output for the previous time series dataset:
+As an example, here is the :meth:`~Expanding.mean` output for the previous time series dataset:

 .. ipython:: python
    :suppress: